 Contact a career adviser if you need career counselling or advice, or want help with making important career decisions.
 You may also get help with applying for jobs and improving your resume through some counselling services.

-All employees have rights at work, but sometimes a career change can be forced upon you.
+All employees have rights and entitlements at work, but sometimes a career change can be forced upon you.
 A forced career change can happen for a number of reasons, including: